dhidas/GitPitchTest/oscars.bl/PITCHME.md

 ---

 ### Show Plot and set Gap
-- Use the 'show' argument
+- Use the 'show' argument too produce a nice plot
+- Can save plots
-- Set gap based on result
+- Set the gap based on result with highest flux (list is ordered)

 ```python
 harmonics = obl.get_gaps(energy_eV=2500, show=True, ofile='oscars.bl.get_gaps.pdf')